LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * If you understand HTML and/or ARIA, feel free to examine the DOM, feel free to validate the HTML at [the HTML validator](https://validator.w3.org/), which may highlight some issues
 * Don't get too hung up on the tools, they can only get you so far
 * Record your notes, just type them up somewhere, for comparison later, don't even worry too much if you don't know which SC to fail something against, just do what you can
-* We have tonnes of guides on here now, feel free to consult them, if you find a component that smalls funny, or indeed, any other accessibility-related websites
+* We have tonnes of guides on here now, feel free to consult them or indeed, any other accessibility-related websites, if you find a component that smells funny
 * You tested an element on one page, it now appears on another, it looks the same, but is is?
 * Take your time, it's not a race, it's a learning exercise
 * There's a bonus problem, not a WCAG issue, but an issue, nonetheless